-- a) EXCUSED ABSENCE.
-Parents have contacted the school and the child is ill or is with the parents in an emergency situation. - b) UNEXCUSED ABSENCE.
-The child was not in school or no phone call was received from a responsible adult or the nature of the activity was not in any way related to a family need or an educational outing.
-Absences for activities that can be taken care of outside of school hours will be legally unexcused.
+a) EXCUSED ABSENCE.
+Parents have contacted the school and the child is ill or is with the parents in an emergency situation.

-- c) SCHOOL-RELATED ABSENCES.
-School related absences are absences related to school activities or personal educational needs (visiting other schools as eighth graders or educational field trips not supervised by the school but having valuable educational content).
+- b) UNEXCUSED ABSENCE.
+The child was not in school or no phone call was received from a responsible adult or the nature of the activity was not in any way related to an illness, a family need, or an educational outing.
+Absences for activities that can be taken care of outside of school hours will be legally unexcused. - c) SCHOOL-RELATED ABSENCES.
+School related absences are absences related to school activities or personal educational needs (such as 8th graders 'shadowing' at a high school or educational field trips not supervised by the school but having valuable educational content).
 These absences must receive prior approval from the Principal and the teacher, and all homework must be completed for the time absent. - d) EXCUSED TARDY.
-The school has received a telephone call or message indicating the (legitimate) nature of the late arrival, such as a medical appointment or broken down vehicle and all students serving as altar servers for the morning Mass. - e) UNEXCUSED TARDY.
+The school has received a telephone call or message indicating the (legitimate) nature of the late arrival, such as a medical appointment or broken down vehicle.
+Students serving as altar servers for the morning Mass are excused. - e) UNEXCUSED TARDY.
 Unexcused tardies are late arrivals, which are not medical, nor emergencies.